curl/everything-curl/source/web.md

 - The public curl website is hosted at [curl.se](https://curl.se).
 - The domain name is owned by **Daniel Stenberg**
 - The main origin machine is sponsored by **Haxx**
-- The curl.se domain is served by anycasted distributed DNS servers sponsored by **Kirei**
+- The curl.se domain is served by anycast distributed DNS servers sponsored by **Kirei**
 - The site is delivered to the world via a CDN run by **Fastly**
 - The website updates itself from GitHub every N minutes.
 The CDN front-ends